The holy grail for many runners is to unlock the secret to become a faster, stronger and less injury-prone runner.

 If you lead a busy lifestyle, you may struggle to fit your runs into a busy schedule.

-Schedule your runs like an appointment and set out some time in your day to go for a run.
+Schedule your runs like an appointment and block out time in your day to go for a run.

 Running tip #9: Know your why